impal0r/look_and_say_c/README.md

 Written in portable C using minimal library functions (malloc, free, printf, and getchar)

+Also includes a 9-line version of the code in `look_and_say_shrunk.c`, just for fun.
+It's exactly the same code, except the shrunk version doesn't check the return value of malloc (so it will segfault if you run out of memory, instead of exiting gracefully).

 ### How to use
 - clone the repository or simply download the self-contained `look_and_say.c` file
 - compile the code to an executable binary on your local system